sjacob2019/Credit-Card-Fraud-Detection/README.md

 Although recall was not incredible, DBScan was consistent in classifying legitimate transactions correctly.

 Overall, we ended up having the best success with GMM since it ended up performing the best in classifying transactions as legitimate or fraudulent.

+## TODO: EDIT FOR FINAL AND SUPERVISED

 ## Appendix: